susmitabhowmik/portfolio/src/pages/blog/functional-programming.md

 1. Squashing commits and rebasing interactively is an awesome tool (git rebase -i master)
 1. Writing and setting up tests in js using mocha and chai so that I know when things break
 1. path.join(__dirname, filename) will concatenate directory and file to path

-Things I am working on:
-1. Naming things better
-1. Asking other devs what they are working on rather than focusing on just the questions I have
-1. Walking through and explaining code to others